Upload existing events via CSV

 The CSV file with historical events must have the following format:

-- The CSV file must be 100 MB or less in size.
+- The CSV file must be smaller than 100 MB.

 - The first row must contain the strings